 NOTE: You must obtain a Repair Authorization Number before returning your firearm.
-An authorization number can be obtained by contacting Customer Service online at www.ruger.com or calling the Customer Service Dept. at 336-949-5200.
+An authorization number can be obtained by contacting Customer Service online at Ruger.com or calling the Customer Service Department at 336-949-5200.
 Firearms should be sent prepaid.
 We will not accept collect shipments.
-Any RUGER® LCP® II pistol returned to the factory for repair should be sent to: Sturm, Ruger & Company, Inc., Customer Service Department, 271 Cardwell Road, Mayodan, NC 27027.
+Any RUGER® SECURITY-9® pistol returned to the factory for repair should be sent to: Sturm, Ruger & Company, Inc., Customer Service Department, 200 Ruger Road, Prescott, AZ 86301-6181.

 The Federal Gun Control Act, as well as the laws of most states and localities, do not prohibit an individual (who is not otherwise barred from purchasing or possessing a firearm) from shipping a firearm directly to the manufacturer for repair.
-However, before you ship your firearm to us, be certain that your state or locality does not have a law or regulation which will prohibit you from receiving the firearm (or any included magazines) from us after it has been repaired.
+However, before you ship your firearm to us, be certain that your state or locality does not have a law or regulation which will prohibit you from receiving the firearm (or any included magazines) from us after repair.
 If such receipt is prohibited, please have a federally licensed firearms dealer ship the firearm to us.
 If your firearm is sent to us by a dealer, it will be returned to that dealer after being repaired.
 If a handgun (pistol or revolver) is shipped by an individual who does not hold a Federal Firearms License, it must be shipped for overnight delivery via U.P.S., Federal Express, or other, similar private overnight service.
-NOTE: Handguns may not be shipped via U.S. Mail.
-Persons who do not hold a Federal Firearms License are prohibited by Federal law from shipping a handgun by Mail.
+NOTE: Persons who do not hold a Federal Firearms License are prohibited by Federal law from shipping a handgun by U.S. Mail.
 Handguns mailed in violation of the law may be impounded or confiscated by the Post Office and the non-FFL may be subject to prosecution.